Portgordon: Portgordon harbour

 By 1904 the harbour was beginning to silt up and boats were having to wait for the tide to be able to enter harbour.
-Charles Gordon-Lennox, 7th Duke of Richmond was asked to build an extension to the eastern pier to stop the beach from washing into the harbour, but only dredging was carried out in 1906 and 1907.
-In 1908 the Duke offered to give the harbour to the community along with £2,000 to pay for the extension, but this offer was turned down in 1909 with many villagers fearing the maintenance costs.
+Charles Gordon-Lennox, 7th Duke of Richmond was asked to build an extension to the eastern pier to stop the beach from washing into the harbour, but only dredging was carried out, in 1906 and 1907.
+In 1908 the Duke offered to give the harbour to the community along with £2,000 to pay for the extension, but this offer was turned down in 1909, with many villagers concerned about maintenance costs.
 In 1935 ownership of the harbour transferred from the Gordon-Lennox family to the Crown Estate Commissioners when Frederick Gordon-Lennox, 9th Duke of Richmond sold his Scottish estates to pay crippling death duties.

-By 1945 there were only fourteen in the harbour and there was little commercial activity.
-Crown Estates Commissioners closed the harbour in 1947 and it was thereafter used by only a few pleasure craft.
+By 1945 there were only fourteen boats in the harbour, and little commercial activity.
+Crown Estates Commissioners closed the harbour in 1947, and it was thereafter used only by a few pleasure craft.
 The structures were further damaged in the North Sea flood of 1953.
 By the late 1970s the north-west corner was breached and the mouth of the harbour was seriously silted up.
 Funded by various grants, the 69th Gurkha Independent Field Squadron rebuilt the harbour between 1985 and 1989.

 Churches

 In the early part of the village's history the populace was served by churches in other communities nearby.
 Roman Catholics in the area had first been using the clandestine church of St Ninian's Church, Tynet, which was supplanted in 1788 by St Gregory's Church, Preshome.
 St. Gregory's was the first church building to be openly built by Catholics in Scotland since the Reformation of 1560.
+There was a quoad sacra parish of the Church of Scotland at Enzie following a mission chapel which dated from 1728.
 The United Free Church had a church at Enzie crossroads a mile to the south of the village.

 In 1860 a Methodist minister, James Turner, preached a series of sermons which resulted in an interest in Methodism and the closure of six of the ten pubs in the village.
 A Methodist congregation was formed and the present church was built in 1874.
 In 1902 the United Free Church opened a new church hall in Portgordon.

 Landmarks

 A memorial to those who had lost their lives during World War I was unveiled on 9 June 1921.
 It is a 15 ft Celtic cross of granite, situated in East High Street.
-It records the names of 28 killed during World War I and a further 28 from World War II.
+It records the names of 28 killed during World War I and a further 28 added from World War II.

 Gollachy ice house is somewhat unusual, being sited on the shore, and excavated rather than being built into side of a hill.
 It is of rubble construction, built in the early 19th century, with a hip roof of turf.
 It was restored in the 1970s and is a category B listed building.